kaiyuanCui/UltraBreak/README.md

 # UltraBreak
-Universal and Transferable Jailbreak Attack on Vision-Language Models
+The official implementation of our paper, [Toward Universal and Transferable Jailbreak Attacks on Vision-Language Models](https://openreview.net/forum?id=T5hD0as3jb)

 ## 🧠 Abstract